 A prayer can sound like this:

 Thank you, Lord, that you help me to walk uprightly in my job.
 Be my sun and shield.
 I ask that you bestow Your favor and honor on my business and withhold no good thing.
 In the name of Jesus, amen.

-For more Scriptures to pray over your business, I invite you to download my free eBook, a collection of 25 Scriptures to Pray Over Your Business.
+For more Scriptures to pray over your business, I invite you to download my free prayer guide, a collection of 25 Scriptures to Pray Over Your Business.
 It provides Bible verses along with encouragement to offer prayers through each one for your own business success.

 It’s not difficult to offer prayer for your job or business by using Scripture.
 In fact, there are three easy steps: